Responsible Travel in Peru

 We offer various treks to Machu Picchu, like the Inca Trail, Salkantay trek, Lares trek, and even a shorter 2-day version of the Inca trail.
-Everyone in our TreXperience family comes from Cusco or the Sacred Valley to have local, authentic experience.
+Everyone in our TreXperience family comes from Cusco or the Sacred Valley for a local, authentic experience.

-To avoid a negative impact of tourism on our Local Communities, we ensure:
+To avoid the negative impact of tourism on our Local Communities, we ensure:

 - We avoid pollution in all our tours, starting from the office operations where we recycle.
 During the tours, we avoid taking garbage to the villages we visit and encourage our guests and staff to collect any residues found on the trails; we encourage our guests to do so.
 This way, we keep clean all places we visit.

-- We advise our guests not to disturb wildlife on the trails, also not to destroy or collect any plants or flowers.
+- We advise our guests not to disturb wildlife on the trails or to destroy or collect any plants or flowers.

-- Our guests must carry a reusable water container on the tours; single-use plastic bottles are not allowed in our tours.
+- Our guests must carry a reusable water container on the tours; single-use plastic bottles are not allowed on our tours.

-- We use solar panels and lamps for the night, we provide biodegradable soap, and we recycle during the tours.
+- We use solar panels and lamps for the night, provide biodegradable soap, and recycle during tours.

 - We have a zero-tolerance against child exploitation and sexual exploitation in the field of tourism.

-- We encourage our guest not to take gifts as candies or cookies to local children, is better to donate a book, a pen, or something useful for education.
+- We encourage our guests not to take gifts such as candies or cookies to local children; donating a book, a pen, or something useful for education is better.

-- We support a local library with the internet where the children can get access to information and modern technology; this project is located In the Parompampa and Cachiccata Village.
+- We support a local library with the internet where the children can access information and modern technology; this project is located In the Parompampa and Cachiccata Village.